 Although overhanging foliage, particularly hedges and trees, may seem like a nuisance when you’re trying to enjoy your garden, they are a godsend for shade in summer.
 And, if you’re struggling with overhanging foliage in your garden at the moment, the shade is already available!
 So, avoid trimming back those hedges and work them into shaded socialising spots.

 First, figure out which part of your garden will get the most shade from overhanging foliage, then plan around this.
-Next, add lighting to your garden’s new shady area and plenty of furniture – sun loungers work great for light shade – to make the spot nice and cosy.
+Next, add lighting to your garden’s new shady area and plenty of furniture – wooden Adirondack chairs work great for light shade – to make the spot nice and cosy.
 Finally, if you’d like a deeper sun cover, don’t be afraid to grow your own overhanging plants to bulk out the shade.

 Since sail shades and similar options, including sun shades, are often spotted outside cafes and schools, they can seem too commercial for your personal space.
 Yet, there are more decorative options that will add some personality to your garden or patio.
 So whether you’re looking for a brightly coloured shade or a printed one to form a cohesive design with your planting, there’s a sail shade that will fit your garden.